itaywe1998/EcoEvolution/Code_Diary.md

 Plus it is comparable to the temperature history we know on earth.

 Until I discuss this with Hagai, let us first try to deal with:
-1. A certain T profile with large T difference over time and smaller Tgap between pole and equtator (already achieved, now need to find a configuration in which ecoevo survives)
+1. A certain T profile with large T difference over time and smaller Tgap between pole and equator (already achieved, now need to find a configuration in which ecoevo survives)
 2. The micro-scale comparison (pick a T frequency in which it dies vs one in which it lives)
 3. The macro-scale comparison (slow advancing chirp vs fast advancing chirp)